How Much Does a Stove or Oven Cost?

-For a basic wall oven, House Logic says you should expect to pay between $700 and $1,000.
+According to HomeGuide, basic wall ovens start from around $1,100 (CAD 1,467).
 You'll likely get a single wall oven in this range with a standard black or white finish.
 Dial controls are common, but you might find some budget models with touchpad controls.

-When you pay $1,500 or more for a wall oven, you often get a double oven unit with electronic controls.
+When you pay up to $3,400 (CAD 4,534) or more for a wall oven, you often get a double oven unit with electronic controls.
 High-end models typically have self-cleaning modes and convection cooking.
 Wi-Fi-enabled units are also common, with the option to control them from an app or virtual home assistant.
 You'll also find lots of high-end finishes and detailing to match an upscale kitchen.

 What's the Price Difference Between Electric and Gas Stoves or Ovens?